PharmGKB/PharmCAT/docs/examples/index.md

 ### Named Allele Matcher output

-The `Named Allele Matcher` component generates both HTML and JSON files with detailed information about how data in the sample VCF matches up with haplotype definitions.
+The `Named Allele Matcher` module generates both HTML and JSON files with detailed information about how data in the sample VCF matches up with haplotype definitions.

 - [example matcher HTML](pharmcat.example.match.html)